 - Geopolitical movements or changes

-These factors effect value as well as cash-flow income, and as business owners approach retirement, their bounce-back potential is limited.
+These factors affect value as well as cash-flow income, and as business owners approach retirement, their bounce-back potential is limited.
 Recapitalization is an opportunity to liquidate your company while also dispersing your wealth, relatively speaking, in a secure environment.
 You'll have the reliability of capital as well as expert support for further development.

 A private equity transaction helps an owner sell their company two times over.
-In such a system, the owner will sell part of the business in a primary transaction, but retain some ownership despite that.
-Later, five to seven years from the original transaction, the business will again be sold, and the owner will receive a second liquidity, at a higher valuation.
+In such a system, the owner will sell part of the business in a primary transaction but retain some ownership despite that.
+Later, five to seven years from the original transaction, the business will again be sold and the owner will receive a second liquidity at a higher valuation.

-Imagine a business owner who worked hard for 25 years.
+For example, imagine a business owner who worked hard for 25 years.
 He worked many hours per week, and the business was successful despite the ups and downs of the economy.
 This business owner would like to work fewer hours per week, but he does not want to let go of his company entirely.
 He has also been informed that it's risky to have all of his capital tied up in one asset.

 What can he do?
 He learns about the process of corporate recapitalization.
 Now, his business wealth can be spread out.

 His revenue is already growing at a rate of 15 percent.
-The earnings before interest, tax, depreciation and amortization (EBITDA) are $4 million, and the company is $2 million in debt.
+The earnings before interest, tax, depreciation, and amortization (EBITDA) are $4 million, and the company is $2 million in debt.
 The entire value is $24 million.

 Many years into the future, the sister company has expanded, grown, and developed until it is worth $50 million.
 The EBITDA is $9 million.
 The sister company sold some assets to another buyer for a profit.
 When this closed, debt was $3 million.
 The owner's equity at this threshold is 21.5 percent, having been diluted to create equity incentives for senior management.